 The Bankstown city centre has retail, commercial, educational, recreational and service facilities, including the Bankstown Central Shopping Centre, six schools, Bankstown City Gardens, Bankstown Library and Knowledge Centre, Bankstown RSL Club and Bankstown Sports Club.
 The city centre is separated by the railway line, with Bankstown Station accessible from both the northern and southern side.
-Bankstown has a population of approximately 32,000 according to the 2016 Census, with a mix of Australian (37 per cent) and non-Australian (63 per cent) born residents.
-The most common countries of birth for those not born in Australia include Vietnam (14 per cent), Lebanon (6 per cent) and China (5 per cent).
+Bankstown has a population of approximately 16,500 according to the 2016 Census, with a mix of Australian (33 per cent) and non-Australian (59 per cent) born residents.